RealCause: Realistic Causal Inference Benchmarking

 By plugging in an arbitrary model $\hat{\mu}$, we get the following:

 where $m$ is the number of observations.
-This is a \emph{nonparametric estimator} of $\tau$, since we have not specified any parametric assumptions for $\hat{\mu}$.\footnote{\citet{kunzel2019Meta} refer to nonparametric estimators as ``meta-learners.''} We call the class of estimators that result from using an arbitrary model for $\hat{\mu}$ \emph{conditional outcome model} (COM) estimators because they model the conditional outcome $\mu$ and adjust for the confounders $W$.
-These estimators also go by other names such as G-computation estimators \citep[see, e.g.,][]{snowden2011_g-computation} standardization \citep{hernan_robins2020} and S-learner \citep{kunzel2019Meta}.
-The models $\hat{\mu}(t, w)$ also provide estimates of IATEs by simply plugging in to \autoref{eq:mu-iate}:
+This is a \emph{meta-estimator} or \emph{nonparametric estimator} of $\tau$, since we have not specified any parametric assumptions for $\hat{\mu}$.\footnote{\citet{kunzel2019Meta} refer to nonparametric estimators as ``meta-learners.''} We call the class of estimators that result from using an arbitrary model for $\hat{\mu}$ \emph{standardization} estimators \citep{hernan_robins2020}.
+These estimators also go by other names such as G-computation estimators \citep[see, e.g.,][]{snowden2011_g-computation} and S-learner \citep{kunzel2019Meta}.
+The models $\hat{\mu}(t, w)$ also provide estimates of CATEs by simply plugging in to \autoref{eq:mu-iate}: